pactsafe/get-PR-latest-commit/README.md

 <br />
 <br />
 On **`v2`** of this action, we fixed this defect.
 The action can traverse all the pages until the last commit on the last page is found.
 > **Note:** This action still follows the limitation of the "**List commits on a pull request**" API that it can only list a maximum of 250 commits for a pull request.
 If the number of the PR commits is more than 250, the action will not correctly return the actual latest commit.
-At this time, you need to use the "[**List commits**](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-commits)" API.
+To receive a complete commit list for pull requests with more than 250 commits, you need to use the "[**List commits**](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#list-commits)" API.
 ##

 ## Inputs